JimmyKenMerchant/RaspberryPi/tuner/README.md

 * GPIO 11 as SPI0 SCLK

+* GPIO 22 as Output for BD4 in Module

+* GPIO 23 as Output for BD5 in Module

+* GPIO 24 as Output for BD6 in Module

+* GPIO 25 as Output for BD7 in Module

+* GPIO 26 as Output for EN in Module

-* GPIO 22-27 as Output for LCD Module
+* GPIO 27 as Output for RS in Module

 * GPIO 47 (ACT LED) as Output